CodeScop/Oge-Mai-Field-Guide/questlinesummary.md

 - **LF Main Quest 3/The Nitana** - defeat Nitana in exchange for Tesven's Amulet and 25 Coins
 - **LF Main Quest 4/Don't Regift Curses** - trade in Tesven's Amulet & other items to open Mama Tree

+  - MT The Winding Path to Elder Library - defeat 3 Tylu and 3 Illi, unlock Elder Library/Hunt for the Ancients and get 100 Coins
+    - **HUNT FOR THE ANCIENTS** - see below
   - MT A Family Tree - defeat 8 Tylu for 50 Coins, 1 Wood Spear, 1 Wooden Chest
   - MT Collector - collect 30 unique items for 8 Core Crystals
   - MT Fair, Standard, Middling (Indirectly requires that Balance Main Quest 1/Help From a Master be complete) - fight 25 each of 5 medium monsters for Wardrobe Expedition Tylu Belt